 - Add garlic and spices to oil.
-Cook until fragrant, about 30 seconds to 1 minute.
+Cook until fragrant, about 30 seconds to 1 minute, stirring constantly.

-- Discard excess liquid from beans, then add to garlic mixture.
+- Drain a little of the liquid from the beans, then add beans to garlic mixture.

-- Cook beans until thickened, then season to taste with salt.
+- Cook beans until thickened, about 5 minutes.
+Season to taste with salt.

 - Serve immediately.
 Enjoy!